State Agency Sites:

 Drug Lab Removals (ERP)

-Health and Safety code section 25354.5 requires DTSC removal and disposal of hazardous substances discovered by law enforcement officials while investigating illegal/clandestine drug laboratories.
+Health and Safety Code section 25354.5 requires DTSC removal and disposal of hazardous substances discovered by law enforcement officials while investigating illegal/clandestine drug laboratories.
 The illegal manufacture of psychoactive drugs, primarily methamphetamine, is a major health and safety issue, while the disposal of illegal drug lab waste poses a significant environmental threat to both urban and rural communities.
 Contaminants at drug labs and lab waste abandonments range from highly volatile organic solvents and semi-volatile organic compounds, to highly corrosive inorganic acids and bases, the illicit drug itself, and other by-products.
-DTSC's Drug Lab Removal Program has funded and coordinated removal and disposal actions at more that 18,000 illegal drug labs and drug lab waste abandonments since July 1, 1995.
+DTSC's Drug Lab Removal Program has funded and coordinated the removal and disposal actions at more than 19,000 illegal drug labs and drug lab waste abandonments since July 1, 1995.

 To Request State Assistance:

-DTSC assistance for removal of suspected hazardous substances from illegal drug labs may be requested by state or local law enforcement agencies, or by other local government agencies working with law enforcement agencies on a drug lab, or abandoned drug lab wastes.
-If you are a business or private citizen and discover drug lab wastes on your property, along the road, or in some remote area, contact your local law enforcement agency and provide them with the location of the lab waste abandonment.
-Do not attempt to move or inspect the materials as they contain hazardous wastes and should only be handled by trained personnel.
+DTSC assistance for the removal of suspected hazardous substances from illegal drug labs may be requested by state or local law enforcement agencies, or by other local government agencies working with law enforcement agencies on a drug lab or abandoned drug lab wastes.
+If you are a business owner or private citizen and discover drug lab wastes on your property, along the road, or in some remote area, contact your local law enforcement agency and provide them with the location of the lab waste abandonment.
+Do not attempt to move or inspect the materials, as they contain hazardous wastes and should only be handled by trained personnel.